-Digital Innovation becomes the norm
+Digital Innovation becomes the ΠΟΓΜ

 Digital transformation is no longer a new phenomenon, but firms continue to up their investment in it.
-62% of companies told us that they have invested "more" to "a lot more" in digital innovation compared to five years ago.
-Digital projects are also central to corporate innovation.
-When asked about the projects that they worked on with various innovation sources, respondents answered that 82% of their projects were "primarily digital".
-This skew towards digital is even more pronounced among the most successful projects, where executives told us that 95% were primarily digital.
+Sixty-two percent of companies told us that they have invested "more" to "a lot more" in digital innovation as compared to five years ago.
+The vast majority of corporate projects are digital.
+When asked about the nature of their innovation with various innovation sources, respondents answered that 82% of their projects were primarily digital.
+This skew towards digital is even more pronounced among most successful business projects, where executives told us that 95% of their most successful projects were primarily digital.
 This was remarkably consistent across all seven industries that we studied.

-The focus on digital innovation by companies can also be seen in the growth of the innovation sources used.
+The focus on digital innovation by companies can also be seen in the growth of innovation sources used.
 We can see that the most adopted innovation sources in the last two years are digital-focused (Figure 11).